koprty/Wolf-e/README.md

 - Database login:
   - user: lal
   - password: ALLCSE305<3
+- Create a django superuser
+  - python manage.py createsuperuser
+  - (Note that you have to use a good password for this)

+#### Important useful comments for our project we used ;)
 - Convert database in MySQL to django models
   - `python manage.py inspectdb`
 #### Admin page